-Locking your luggage can make the difference between keeping your stuff safe while you travel and having it stolen.
+Locking your luggage can make the difference between keeping your stuff safe while traveling and having it stolen.

 Although Cuba is a safe country to visit, it’s not unheard of for things to go missing from unattended bags.
 Keep your things safe with a TSA lock like this one.

 39. Use your common sense

 Cuba is a safe country with relatively low crime rates.
-That being said, you should exercise your common sense when traveling throughout the country to best protect yourself from trouble.
+That said, you should exercise common sense when traveling throughout the country to protect yourself from trouble.

-Avoid walking alone at night and don’t invite strangers back to your room.
+Avoid walking alone at night, and don’t invite strangers back to your room.
 These are just a few Cuba safety tips you can learn from the Ultimate Guide to Stay Safe in Cuba.

 Transportation tips for Cuba

 40. Plan your local transportation in advance

 Cuba has a variety of transportation options for getting around the island.
-Which one you choose will depend on your budget as well as the distance you’re looking to travel to.
+Your choice will depend on your budget and the distance you want to travel.

-For getting around within a city or between two nearby cities, taxis (state taxis or almendrones) are the most affordable option.
-You can rent your own car, but be aware that daily fees are pricey and road conditions in Cuba mean they’re not always safe to drive on.
+Taxis (state taxis or almendrones) are the most affordable option for getting around within a city or between two nearby cities.
+You can rent a car, but be aware that daily fees are pricey and road conditions in Cuba mean they’re not always safe to drive on.